 Nevertheless, these children were still living on the streets and there was need for further action through supportive consultation and guidance.
 The rehabilitation home opened its doors in 2006.
 With this house the children were given a permanent residence.
-The center currently provides assistance to 57 children.
+The centre provides residential assistance to 24-48 children and additional support and care to numerous children and families.

 How it started…

-In August 2000 Koinonia sent a group for a mission to Uganda.
-Touched by the needs in Kisoro, the third poorest district in the south of the country, we sought support back in Belgium and returned in December 2000 for feasibility studies.
-It was then that we encountered our first street children of the town (see photo).
+In August 2000 Koinonia sent a team for a mission to Uganda.
+Touched by the needs in Kisoro, the third poorest district in the south of the country, they sought support back in Belgium and returned in December 2000 for feasibility studies.
+It was then that they traced the first street children of the town (see photo).
 There were 22 boys.
-They survived on hotel leftovers, occasional casual work and other means – some of this being illegal or dangerous.
+They survived on hotel leftovers, occasional work, selling things they would find at the garbage and other means – some of this being illegal or dangerous.

-We took them for a meal to a local restaurant and prayed with them that they would not lack food anymore.
-When we departed we left, under the care of a local church, sufficient resources to provide a month’s food.
-When we came back to Belgium, we set up a financial arrangement so that the church could provide a warm meal every day for them.
+The two missionaries took them for a meal to a local restaurant and prayed with them that they would not lack food anymore.
+Before travelling back, they left sufficient resources to provide a month’s food.
+When they came back to Belgium, somebody offered the full monthly support for their daily meal.
+Later on, other financial arrangements made it possible, sometimes by the gifts of one person and sometime by different pieces of one puzzle… to provide a warm meal every day for them.

 Food is a basic need…